dmingram66/PDE3/README.md

 The laboratory folder also contains a folder of scripts and annother of figures.
 These are needed for the solutions to be available (when released) and for the figures in some of the worksheets.
 The folder also contains a copy of the <code>refinement_analysis.py</code> script which is needed for some of the laboratories.

 ## Coursework
 The couursework folder contains Jupyter notebooks needed for the coursework assignments.
+It also contains the model solution workbook for the courseworks (but only after the submission deadline has passed)